randlabs/go-logger/README.md

 func main() {
     // Create the logger
-    logger, err := gologger.Create(gologger.Options{
+    lg, err := logger.Create(logger.Options{
-        FileLog: &gologger.FileOptions{
+        File: &logger.FileOptions{
             Directory:  "./logs",
             DaysToKeep: 7,
         },
-        Level:        gologger.LogLevelDebug,
+        Level:        logger.LogLevelDebug,
         DebugLevel:   1,
     })
     if err != nil {
-        // Use default logger to send the error gologger.Default().Error(fmt.Sprintf("unable to initialize. [%v]", err))
+        // Use default logger to send the error logger.Default().Error(fmt.Sprintf("unable to initialize. [%v]", err))
         return
     }
     // Defer logger shut down
-    defer logger.Destroy()
+    defer lg.Destroy()

-    // Send some logs using the plain text format logger.Error("This is an error message sample")
+    // Send some logs using the plain text format lg.Error("This is an error message sample")
-    logger.Warning("This is a warning message sample")
+    lg.Warning("This is a warning message sample")
-    logger.Info("This is an information message sample")
+    lg.Info("This is an information message sample")
-    logger.Debug(1, "This is a debug message sample at level 1 which should be printed") logger.Debug(2, "This is a debug message sample at level 2 which should NOT be printed")
+    lg.Debug(1, "This is a debug message sample at level 1 which should be printed") lg.Debug(2, "This is a debug message sample at level 2 which should NOT be printed")

-    // Send some other logs using the JSON format logger.Error(JsonMessage{
+    // Send some other logs using the JSON format lg.Error(JsonMessage{
         Message: "This is an error message sample",
     })
-    logger.Warning(JsonMessage{
+    lg.Warning(JsonMessage{
         Message: "This is a warning message sample", })
-    logger.Info(JsonMessage{
+    lg.Info(JsonMessage{
         Message: "This is an information message sample", })
-    logger.Debug(1, JsonMessage{
+    lg.Debug(1, JsonMessage{
         Message: "This is a debug message sample at level 1 which should be printed", })
-    logger.Debug(2, JsonMessage{
+    lg.Debug(2, JsonMessage{
         Message: "This is a debug message sample at level 2 which should NOT be printed", })
 }